Nurses in Oregon take to the picket lines to demand better staffing, higher pay

 She said the focus of negotiations is on “recruitment and retention issues,” including wages, benefits and sufficient staffing standards.

-Jennifer Gentry, chief nursing officer for Providence, said they've contracted with a company to provide replacement workers to ensure patient care does not suffer.
+Jennifer Gentry, chief nursing officer for Providence's Central Division, said the organization contracted with a company to provide replacement workers to ensure patient care does not suffer.
 Gary Walker, a spokesperson for the company, said the strike has not affected their facilities.
 They treated about 800 people in their Emergency Departments on Tuesday and no elective surgeries have been postponed.

 Palmer said the striking nurses want people to get the care they need, but they want the caregivers to be supported.

-Note: This story has been corrected to show Jennifer Gentry's proper title.
-She is chief nursing officer for Providence's Central Division.